Polish–Swedish War (1621–1625)

-The Polish–Swedish War of 1621 to 1625 was a war in a long-running series of conflicts between the Polish–Lithuanian Commonwealth and the Swedish Empire.
-It began with a Swedish invasion of the Polish–Lithuanian fiefdom Livonia.
-Swedish forces succeeded in taking the city of Riga after a siege.
-The Commonwealth, focused on a war with the Ottoman Empire (such as the battles of Cecora and Chocim), was unable to send significant forces to stop Gustav Adolf, and signed a truce favorable to Sweden.
-The Commonwealth ceded Livonia north of the Dvina (Düna) river, and retained only nominal control over Riga.
-The new truce in Mitau (Jelgava, Mitawa) was signed and lasted from November 1622 to March 1625.
+The Polish–Swedish War (1621 to 1625) was one in a series of conflicts between the Polish–Lithuanian Commonwealth and Sweden during the first half of the 17th century.
+It began in August 1621, when Gustavus Adolphus of Sweden invaded the Commonwealth territory of Livonia and captured Riga, one of the wealthiest and most important ports in Europe.

-Introduction
+With their resources focused on the Polish–Ottoman War (1620–1621), the Commonwealth was unable to expel the Swedes.
+Under the terms of the Truce of Mitawa in November 1622, they ceded Livonia north of the Daugava, while the Swedes also retained Riga.

+Background

-The Polish–Swedish War of 1617–18 showed that the Swedish Army, despite several reforms, was still unable to defeat the Polish–Lithuanian Commonwealth.
+The most recent conflict showed the Swedish Army, despite several reforms, was still unable to defeat the Polish–Lithuanian Commonwealth.
 Furthermore, King Gustav Adolf was still regarded in Europe as a usurper.
 To safeguard the Swedish crown for himself, Gustav Adolf decided to force Sigismund III Vasa to relinquish it.
 With help from Axel Oxenstierna, the Swedish king introduced a widespread program of military and social reforms, which resulted in the creation of a well trained army, based on native recruits.
-These further reforms and the ongoing conflict between the Commonwealth and the Ottoman Empire (see Polish–Ottoman War (1620–21)), offered Gustav Adolf a further chance to defeat the Commonwealth.
+These further reforms and the ongoing conflict between the Commonwealth and the Ottoman Empire (see Polish–Ottoman War (1620–21)), offered a further chance to defeat the Commonwealth.